barchart/portfolio-client-js/docs/content/concepts/working_with_portfolios.md

 	});
 ```

-The function will return an ordered array of [Valuation](/content/sdk/lib-data?id=schemavaluation) objects, beginning with the first available valuation and ending with the latest valuation.
+The function returns an ordered array of [Valuation](/content/sdk/lib-data?id=schemavaluation) objects, beginning with the first available valuation and ending with the latest valuation.

 #### Using the API